Algorithms to Uniformly Generate Random Factored Smooth Integers: Analysis and Tradeoffs

-Here $n$ is chosen asymptotically uniformly, in the sense that as $x,y\rightarrow\infty$, $n$'s relative position in the full enumeration of $y$-smooth integers $\le x$ is $\lfloor r\Psi(x,y)(1+o(1))\rfloor$. \end{thm} This theorem follows from choosing our options to obtain the smallest possible running time, namely ERH, randomized prime tests, and an average-case running time analysis. \begin{thm} Let $x\ge y>0$ be integers, and let $r\in[0,1)$ be chosen uniformly at random.
+Our third theorem is as follows. \begin{thm} Let $x\ge y>0$ be integers, and let $r\in[0,1)$ be chosen uniformly at random.
 Algorithm 2 will construct a integer $n$ with known factorization such that $n\le x$ and $n$ possesses no prime divisor larger than $y$.
-As in the sense of Theorem \ref{thm:fast}, $n$ is chosen asympototically uniformly.
+As in the sense of Theorem \ref{thm:withprimes}, $n$ is chosen asymptotically uniformly.
 Let $\epsilon>0$ and let $L(x)=\exp[ (\log\log x)^{5/3+\epsilon}]$ as required by (\ref{eq:hildebrand}).
 Let $z$ be the smaller of $y$ and $L(x)$.
 Under the assumption of Conjecture \ref{conj1}, Algorithm 2 has a worst-case running time of

-\end{thm} Here the proof follows from our discussion above, with the no-ERH option, a worst-case running time, with Conjecture \ref{conj1}, and no randomized prime tests (they don't help the overall running time).
-The second term is from precomputing $\rho(u)$, and could dominate if $y$ is very small, say $y<\log x$.
+\end{thm} Here the proof follows from our discussion above, with the no-ERH option, a worst-case running time, with Conjecture \ref{conj1}, and no randomized prime tests (they would not help the overall running time).
+We are using the LMO version of Algorithm HT to estimate $\Psi$ when $y<L(x)$.
+The second term is from precomputing $\rho(u)$.